 - Lithium cobalt oxide (LiCoO2); aka ICR, LCO, Li-cobalt

-- Lithium iron phosphate (LiFePO4); aka IFR, LFP, LI-phosphate
+- Lithium iron phosphate (LiFePO4); aka IFR, LFP, Li-phosphate

 Each of these battery chemistries represents a trade-off between safety, longevity, capacity, and current output.

-Lead-acid is a very old battery chemistry that is commonly found in cars and some larger electric vehicles like golf carts.
-They are also found in some electric scooters, most notably, inexpensive children’s scooters from companies like Razor.
+Lead-acid is a very old battery chemistry that is commonly found in cars and some larger electric vehicles, like golf carts.
+They are also found in some electric scooters; most notably, inexpensive children’s scooters from companies like Razor.

-An average scooter will have a capacity of around 250 watt hours and be able to travel about 10 miles (16 km).
-Whereas extreme performance scooters can have capacity reaching into the thousands of watt hours and ranges of up to 60 miles (96 km).
+More energy capacity means higher battery watt hours which translates to longer electric scooter range, for a given motor size.
+An average scooter will have a capacity of around 250 Wh and be able to travel about 10 miles at an average of 15 miles per hour.
+Extreme performance scooters can have a capacity reaching into the thousands of watt hours and ranges of up to 60 miles.

-Individual lithium-ion cells in an e-scooter battery pack are made by just a handful of different internationally-known companies.
+Individual Li-ion cells in an e-scooter battery pack are made by just a handful of different internationally-known companies.
 The highest quality cells are made by LG, Samsung, Panasonic, and Sanyo.
 These types of cells tend to be found only in battery packs of higher-end scooters.

 Though Li-ion 18650 cells have amazing benefits, they are less forgiving than other battery technologies and can explode if used improperly.
 It is for this reason that they are nearly always assembled into battery packs that have a battery management system.